ngem1/universal-remote-card/README.md

 - [Keyboard and search](#keyboard-textbox-and-search) dialog actions for most platforms.
 - [Template](#a-note-on-templating) support for almost all fields using nunjucks.
 - Toggleable haptics.
-- Remappable touchpad with [momentary, multi-touch, and drag](#touchpad-actions) gesture support.
+- Remappable touchpad with [swipe, multi-touch, and drag](#touchpad-actions) gesture support.
 - Remappable slider with vertical orientation support.
 - User configurable remote [layout](#layout).
 - Icons and labels for all elements.